ME-ICA/tedana/docs/contributing.rst

 `````````````````

 This is the checklist of items that must be completed when cutting a new release of tedana.
-These steps can only be completed by a project maintainer, but they a good resource for
+These steps can only be completed by a project maintainer, but they are a good resource for
 releasing your own Python projects!

     #.
-All continuous integration must be passing and docs must be building successfully
+All continuous integration must be passing and docs must be building successfully.
     #.
 Create a new release, using the GitHub `guide for creating a release on GitHub`_.
        `Release-drafter`_ should have already drafted release notes listing all
        changes since the last release; check to make sure these are correct.